Albert Sidney Johnston: United States Army

-Johnston returned to Texas during the Mexican–American War (1846–1848) under General Zachary Taylor as a colonel of the 1st Texas Rifle Volunteers.
-The Polk administration's preference for officers associated with the Democratic Party prevented the promotion of those, such as Johnston, who were perceived as Whigs:
+When the United States declared war on Mexico in May 1846, Johnston rode 400 miles from his home in Galveston to Port Isabel to volunteer for service in Brigadier General Zachary Taylor's Army of Occupation.
+Johnston was elected as colonel of the 1st Texas Rifle Volunteers but the enlistments of his soldiers ran out just before the army's advance on Monterrey, so Taylor appointed him as the inspector general of Brigadier General William O. Butler's division of volunteers.
+Johnston convinced a few volunteers of his former regiment to stay on and fight.

-The enlistments of Johnston's volunteers ran out just before the Battle of Monterrey.
-Johnston convinced a few volunteers to stay and fight as he served as the inspector general of volunteers and fought at the battles of Monterrey and Buena Vista.
-Future U.S. general, Joseph Hooker, was with Johnston at Monterrey.
-Hooker wrote: "It was through [Johnston's] agency, mainly, that our division was saved from a cruel slaughter...
+During the Battle of Monterrey, Butler was wounded and carried to the rear, and Johnston assumed an active leadership role in the division.
+Future U.S. general, Joseph Hooker, was with Johnston at Monterrey and wrote: "It was through [Johnston's] agency, mainly, that our division was saved from a cruel slaughter...
 The coolness and magnificent presence [that he] displayed on this field... left an impression on my mind that I have never forgotten."
+General Taylor considered Johnston "the best soldier he had ever commanded."

+Johnston resigned from the army just after the battle of Monterrey in October 1846.
+He had promised his wife, Eliza, that he would only volunteer for six months' service.
+In addition, President James K. Polk's administration's preference for officers associated with the Democratic Party prevented the promotion of those, such as Johnston, who were perceived as Whigs:

-He remained on his plantation after the war until he was appointed by later 12th president Zachary Taylor to the U.S. Army as a major and was made a paymaster in December 1849.
+He remained on his plantation after the war until he was appointed by later 12th president Zachary Taylor to the U.S. Army as a major and was made a paymaster in December 1849 for a district of Texas encompassing the military posts from the upper Colorado River to the upper Trinity River.
 He served in that role for more than five years, making six tours and traveling more than 4000 mi annually on the Indian frontier of Texas.
 He served on the Texas frontier at Fort Mason and elsewhere in the western United States.

 In 1855, 14th president Franklin Pierce appointed him colonel of the new 2nd U.S. Cavalry (the unit that preceded the modern 5th U.S.), a new regiment, which he organized, his lieutenant colonel being Robert E. Lee, and his majors William J. Hardee and George H. Thomas.
 Other subordinates in this unit included Earl Van Dorn, Edmund Kirby Smith, Nathan G. Evans, Innis N. Palmer, George Stoneman, R.W.
 Johnson, John B. Hood, and Charles W. Field, all future Civil War generals.
+On March 31, 1856, Johnston received a promotion to temporary command of the entire Department of Texas.
+He campaigned aggressively against the Comanche, writing to his daughter that "the Indians harass our frontiers and the 2nd Cavalry and other troops thrash them wherever they catch them."
+In March 1857, Brigadier General David E. Twiggs was appointed permanent commander of the department and Johnston returned to his position as colonel of the 2nd Cavalry.

 Utah War

-As a key figure in the Utah War, Johnston took command of the U.S. forces in November 1857.
-This army was sent to install Alfred Cummings as governor of the Utah Territory, replacing Brigham Young.
-After the army wintered at Fort Bridger, Wyoming, a peaceful resolution was reached.
-In late June 1858, Johnston led the army through Salt Lake City without incident to establish Camp Floyd some 50 miles distant.
-He received a brevet promotion to brigadier general in 1857 for his service in Utah.
-He spent 1860 in Kentucky until December 21, when he sailed for California to take command of the Department of the Pacific.